 'If China gets aggressive, so will India': IAF chief amid border standoff

-New Delhi, Jan 23: India too "can be aggressive" if China tries to get aggressive along the Line of Actual Control (LAC), asserted Indian Air Force chief Marshal RKS Bhadauria on Saturday amid border standoff with Beiing.
+New Delhi, Jan 23: India too "can be aggressive" if China tries to get aggressive along the Line of Actual Control (LAC), asserted Indian Air Force chief Marshal RKS Bhadauria on Saturday amid border standoff with Beijing.

 "If they (China) can get aggressive, we will also get aggressive.
 We have full preparations (to meet any eventuality,)" the IAF chief said during a media interaction at Jodhpur.